Shulike/321/site/README.md

 # Assistant Manager Site

 This example shows a minimal offline-capable website for creating, viewing, editing and deleting "assistants".
 It now includes simple user registration and authentication.
+Styling is provided by the Bootstrap framework.
 The server uses Python's built-in `http.server` module so no external dependencies are required.

 ## Running